 I realize that others have developed digital shutter control for these cameras, but it requires either purchasing a circuit board and other parts, or buying the components yourself, assembling the circuit and programming the chip, etc. Plus, when I checked the program used to fire the shutter, I didn't like how the shutter worked: it energizes the shutter solenoid when you cock the shutter and stays energized until you take the photo.
 And you need to completely rewire the shutter circuit, gutting pretty much everything in place and replacing it with the digital circuit.

 So here's a method that an average person can do with basic soldering skills.
 The most difficult part is removing the electric eye and soldering wires in its place.
-If you want to retain the option of an automatic shutter, replacing the electric eye for that option.
+It's also a little tricky if you want to retain the option of an automatic shutter, which will involve bending a contact on the electric eye, soldering a lead to it, and replacing the electric eye.

 First, I came up with a shutter to resistance ratio with both the open and closed aperture settings.
 This is the "indoors" (open) vs "sunny day only" (closed) setting indicated above the lens: